sparc4-dev/Artificial-Images-Generator/README.md

 # Artificial Images Generator
 This repo contains the software of the Artificial Images Generator (AIG).
-The AIG was developed to create artificial star images, simulating the star images acquired by CCD cameras in astronomical.
+The AIG was developed to create artificial star images, simulating the star images acquired by the [SPARC4](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/8446/844626/Concept-of-SPARC4--a-simultaneous-polarimeter-and-rapid-camera/10.1117/12.924976.full?SSO=1) CCD cameras in astronomical observations.
 To create the images, the AIG models the star flux distribution as a 2D-Gaussian Distribution.
 This result is added to a noise image, created based a set of parameters provided to the software, as the CCD operation mode, the star flux and the sky flux.
-Figure below presents an example of an image created by the AIG

-This READ.ME explains step-by-step procedure of the AIG to create the imagens, as well as, it presents a simple execution example.
+Figure below presents an example of an image created by the AIG.
+This READ.ME explains the step-by-step procedure of the AIG to create the imagens, as well as, it presents a simple execution example.

 <p align="center">